JPSGoncalves/xv6-riscv/README-opensbi-overview.md

 The location and nature of UART Rx polling is different across the boards, so the configuration changes parameters necessary to perform direct uart polling (still within the timer interrupt/trap) instead of SBI API.

-This option works on all 3 boards in the 3.1 release.
-So only use this option on unmatched and bpif3 (optional) or vf2 (mandatory).
+The POLL_UART0_DIRECT option works on all 3 boards in the 0.3.1 release.
+So its ok to use this option on unmatched and bpif3 too.
 Refer to the param.h file for a table of valid options depending on the board.

 With options chosen, compile the code using riscv64-linux-gnu compiler tools that are available in your path.
 On debian, this command both installs the required tools and inserts it into your PATH: